ipb-halle/MolecularFaces/readme.md

 MolecularFaces is a collection of reusable UI components for Java Server Faces (JSF) featuring input and output plugins for chemistry and biochemistry.
 It is a spin-off project of [CRIMSy (Cloud Resource & Information Managment System)](https://github.com/ipb-halle/CRIMSy).

+### Security warning

+Version 0.2.0 contains a serious security flaw in the <mol:molecule> component, which allows JavaScript code execution in the client via malicious molfiles.

 ### Maven

 The artifacts are available on Maven Central.
 To include MolecularFaces into your JSF project, include the following dependency into your project's pom.xml: